Brandon Crawford Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 13th in the league.

-- The Mets have the 25th-ranked team ERA across all MLB pitching staffs (4.56).
+- The Mets have the 22nd-ranked team ERA across all league pitching staffs (4.50).

-- Mets pitchers combine to allow the fifth-most home runs in baseball (110 total, 1.3 per game).
+- Mets pitchers combine to rank 24th in baseball in home runs allowed (110 total, 1.3 per game).

-- The righty's last time out was on Monday against the Milwaukee Brewers, when he tossed five scoreless innings while allowing five hits.
+- His last time out came on Tuesday against the Milwaukee Brewers, when the left-hander tossed six scoreless innings while giving up five hits.

-- The 40-year-old has an ERA of 4.11, with 7.7 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .250 batting average against him.
+- The 27-year-old has put up an ERA of 7.00, with 10 strikeouts per nine innings, in nine games this season.
+Opponents are batting .319 against him.

 © 2023 Data Skrive.
 All rights reserved.